amiro-tech/IsraeliTaxReport/README.md

 Most of the attributes are Pandas dataframes.
 This class is not optimized for speed but for ease of reading and submitting tax report data (typically done once or twice a year).

+Read more about submitting the Israeli tax report [here](https://fintranslator.com/israel-tax-return-example-2019/).

 Requirements:
 ```Python
 currency_converter==0.5.5